 We previously described which options you have regarding the reflective materials, but how to stick them to the walls?
 Easily.
 Use double-sided tape to attach the reflective material to the wall, and that’s it.

 Your grow lights are heavy and need firm support.
 So, if you have joists, you can hang your lights on them easily using cable ropes.
-If that is not the case, you will need to install toggle bolts at appropriate places that you will use as support to hang your lights.
+If not you will need to install toggle bolts at appropriate places that you will use as support to hang your lights.
 The third solution is to install metal poles in your room similarly as they are used in the grow tent.

 As said earlier, there are various design types for the HVAC system.
 So here are some rules to remember.
 Place the inlet and extraction fans at opposite sides of the room if you use them.
 Use aluminum ventilation ducts with steel wire to connect fans with the outer space.
 Find a good place to mount ducting and use as small bendings as possible.
 Use an airtight duct collar to connect ducting with fans and with pierced holes at walls if you have them.